rhinstaller/anaconda/tests/README.rst

 Just go to the `actions tab`_ in the Anaconda repository to the “Refresh container images“ and press the ``Run workflow`` button on a button on a particular branch.
-Usually ``master``, but for testing a change to the container you can push your branch to the origin repo and run it from there.
+Usually ``main``, but for testing a change to the container you can push your branch to the origin repo and run it from there.

 Security precautions for testing RHEL